 Why are women and People of Colour still underrepresented in the tech industry?
-Why are they usually paid less than their white male colleagues?
+What is the reason they are usually paid less than their white male colleagues?
 Why do they in fact often experience harassment at their workplace?
 Because the tech industry has – just saying as it is – a problem with racism and sexism.

 Discrimination in tech has to change.
 Not just because to make the world a better place for everybody, but also due to the fact that diverse teams achieve much better business results.
 Those outcomes can be an increase in attractiveness for millenial and generation z employees.
 It can also lead to an increased moral and productivity, which is measurable important since “disengaged employees cost US businesses up to $550 billion a year from lost productivity”.
 Diversity in tech teams has also shown to increase innovation by up to 20% by adding a performance boost compared to competitors.